Assistant Chapter Director

 — Nick Bruce is a student at Walsh College and former varsity golfer at Anchor Bay High School.
 Nick started as an assistant coach while a sophomore at Anchor Bay and has earned more responsibility every year.
 He now teaches a full schedule of after-school classes and is director of our Sycamore Hills and Glacier summer camps.
 He was TGA’s national coach of the year for 2018.

 — Peter Darke is a native of England who moved to Michigan in 2013.
 He used to be a professional drummer, performing around the world on cruise ships.
-He also played English football semi-professionally and played a lot of tennis, but his biggest athletic passion is golf and he hopes TGA will help him launch a career in the golf industry.
+He also played English football semi-professionally and played a lot of tennis, but his biggest athletic passion is golf.
+He is a full-time instructor at GolfTec in Troy in addition to teaching TGA classes.

 — Jeff Dunstan has spent a lifetime around golf, including several years as a caddie on the PGA Tour, plus stints working in pro shops and other golf retail.
 He found out about TGA when he saw our summer camps at Somerset Golf Course and now teaches after-school classes, plus summer camps at Somerset and is director of our summer camps at The Myth.

 — Rob Fidler spent 11 years in retail golf sales and club-fitting and always has been active in youth sports.
 He is an avid golfer and also works part-time during the summer at Glen Oaks Golf Course.

 — Greg Fisher is a former high school golf coach who began teaching TGA classes in 2017.
 He loves playing golf for fun, competition and exercise, getting in tons of rounds in Michigan and occasionally sneaking away to warm climates in the winter.

 — Jack Glover was a student at one of TGA’s first after-school classes at Defer Elementary in Grosse Pointe Park in 2008.
 He then became a TGA assistant coach while playing varsity golf for U of D Jesuit.
-Now he is a sophomore at Wayne State and a TGA lead instructor.
+Now he is a junior at Wayne State and a TGA lead instructor.